shivammathur/setup-php/README.md

 **Notes**
 - Latest versions of both agent `blackfire-agent` and client `blackfire` are setup when `blackfire` is specified in tools input.
+- If you have a tool in your `composer.json`, do not setup it globally using this action as the two instances of the tool might conflict.
 - Tools which cannot be setup gracefully leave an error message in the logs, the action is not interrupted.

 ## :signal_strength: Coverage Support